Releases @ TCC

-“TCC has become the leader in convening, coordinating and facilitating the transfer of knowledge between maritime leaders and educational institutions,” notes Robert P. Leber, senior advisor to the governor of Virginia for workforce development.
+“TCC has become the leader in convening, coordinating and facilitating the transfer of knowledge between maritime leaders and educational institutions,” notes Robert P. Leber, senior advisor to the governor of Virginia for Workforce Solutions.

 With that acumen, the SMART Center will coordinate educators and industry partners to:

 - consolidate education criteria for specific maritime occupations

 - develop career pathways and education programs that align with standards

 - facilitate the portability of credentials among employers within the region

 - lay the groundwork for future industry-developed certifications for critical job roles

 - promote awareness of careers in maritime, transportation and logistics to high schools, community colleges and four-year institutions

 - serve as a regional and a national model to create conditions for synergy between research, career pathways and education for industry as well as students and faculty

 “Creating a highly skilled, knowledge-based workforce for the ship-building and repair industry and its supplier base requires the united efforts of the public and private sectors,” explains Leber, formerly director of education and Workforce Solutions at Northrop Grumman Newport News and a co-principal investigator on the grant.
 “This is particularly important for preparing young people to have the skills to succeed in the industry and to help employees keep their skills up to date.”